Your first codemod

 (2) Create a new import declaration

 Similar to (1), we build a new import declaration.
-We do this because in jscodeshift there's no way to mutate attributes of a node, instead we must use the replaceWith() method.
+We do this because in jscodeshift, there's no way to mutate the attributes of a node.
+Instead, we must use the replaceWith() method.
 So we create a new node, taking attributes from the old one and making modifications where necessary.

 (3) Insert our new import specifier